abridged/collabland-dev/docs/upstream-integrations/new-bot-command/create-bot.md

     “Privileged Gateway Intents” section on the Bot application page

-We will install the monorepo before we complete the Discord Setup
+We will install the monorepo before we complete the Discord Setup, it will be explained in the further section.